 It’s been a rough two years getting to the point of moving on because of the intensity of my feelings for her.
 Those feelings prevented me from attaching to anyone else and kept me in a perpetual state of false hope.

 I was allowing myself an apportioned daily serving of regret and suffering.

 I eventually asked myself the following questions and noted my heart-felt responses:

 - Is this situation (relationship), as it currently exists, serving me?
 No.

 - Is it realistic to think this will change?
 No.

 - What is the appropriate response at this time?
-Mourn the loss of the relationship but reflect on how it enriched my life.
+Mourn the loss of the relationship and be grateful for how it enriched my life.

 - What’s the next step?
-Realize I am whole and complete alone
+Realize I am whole and complete by myself.